stardogventures/stardao/README.md

 The two superclasses (`AbstractDynamoDao` and `AbstractMongoDao`) have some different protected methods that you can use to simplify writing queries.

-Both superclasses have a mapper (an ItemMapper for DynamoDB and a DocumentMapper for Mongo) which you can get at with a call to `getMapper()`.
+Both superclasses have a modelMapper (an ItemMapper for DynamoDB and a DocumentMapper for Mongo) which you can get at with a call to `getMapper()`.
 You can convert the database-returned objects to your POJO with `getMapper().toObject(databaseObject)`

 ### Where's save()?